 Students will be advanced to candidacy upon the successful completion of requisite course work and the written and oral portions of their Preliminary Examination.
 Students entering with a BS/BA are expected to achieve candidacy before the end of their fourth term in residence.
 Students entering with an MS from another institution are expected to achieve candidacy before the end of their second term in residence.
 Rackham Graduate School requires that students complete at least 18 hours of non-research graduate credit on the Ann Arbor campus.

 Before the first day of classes of the term following the successful completion of the Preliminary Examination, a Dissertation Committee will be nominated in consultation with the student and the potential Dissertation Committee Chair.
 The chair of the committee must be a tenure-track faculty member, but a research scientist may serve as co-chair.
-The Committee must have at least four members (however five is recommended), and at least two of these must be regular faculty from The Department of Earth and Environmental Sciences.
+The Committee must have at least four members (however five is recommended), and at least two of these must be tenure-track or tenured faculty with their primary appointment in the Department of Earth and Environmental Sciences.
 One member must be from outside the Department and must be a regular member of the Graduate Faculty in a doctoral program accepted by the Rackham Graduate School.
-The outside member must hold an appointment in a collateral or related field.
+This cognate member must hold an appointment in a collateral or related field.

 The student must contact the Department Graduate Program Office about completing the Dissertation Committee Form.
-The Graduate Coordinator will submit the Dissertation Committee Form to Rackham Graduate School once the committee list has bee approved by the Associate Chair for Graduate Studies.
+The Graduate Coordinator will submit the Dissertation Committee Form to Rackham Graduate School once the committee list has been approved by the Associate Chair for Graduate Studies.

 Annual Dissertation Committee Meeting